Today’s Reading: Zech 8:1–9:17, Acts 23:23–24:27, Job 30:1–15

 Thus says the LORD of hosts: If it is marvelous in the sight of the remnant of this people in those days, should it also be marvelous in my sight, declares the LORD of hosts?
 (Zechariah 8:6, ESV)

-God and his people have shared joys and delights.
-Ask yourself the questions do the things you take joy in the things God delights in?
+God and His people have shared joys and delights.
+Ask yourself the question; are the things you take joy in, the things that God delights in?

 God desires relationship